Fahim9083/COIT20246-Journal-Fahim-Hasan/week07.md

 ### Generative AI Suggestions for Improving Teamwork

-I used generative AI to identify practical ways to improve teamwork in a university group project.
+In a collaborative project at university, I used generative AI to find useful strategies for enhancing teamwork.

 The main suggestions were: